antonfirsov/docs/2017/09-Sept/fsharp/web-service.md

 There's a little bit to unpack here.
 I'll start at the bottom.

-An HTTP GET will get lunches (more on this later), and an HTTP POST will submit a new lunch to be added to the database.
+An HTTP GET will retrieve lunches (more on this later), and an HTTP POST will submit a new lunch to be added to the database.
+Note that there is no `choose` used here: this is because there is only one route per HTTP action; thus, there is no need for `choose`.
 Each of the routes are composed with a handler function via the `>=>` operator.
 Let's take a look at them.

 The first handler, `handleLunchFilter`, is defined as such: